ndsurgenor/east-street/README.md

 Additional|5.1|User Story|<ul><li>The option to only select a date beyond that of today</li><li>The option to only select between the days of Wednesday to Sunday inclusive on the booking form</li><li>The option to only select between the hours of 12.30pm and 9.45pm inclusive on the booking form</li><li>The option to only select between the group size of 1 and 12 inclusive on the booking form</li></ul>
 Additional|5.2|User Story|<ul><li>An alert for successfully signing in/out</li><li>An alert for successfully making/updating bookings</li><li>An alert for successfully deleting bookings</li></ul>
 Additional|5.3|Dev Goal|<ul><li>A 403 Error page which provides a link back to a valid area of the site</li><li>A 404 Error page which provides a link back to a valid area of the site</li><li>A 500 Error page which provides a link back to a valid area of the site</li></ul>

-### Agile Planning
-This project was developed using agile methodologies designed to deliver small feature updates in incremental sprints.
-The elements given in detail below lead to the creation of the

 ## Skeleton
 ### Wireframe